enthought/enable/docs/source/kiva.rst

 available on any platform, and should work even if there is no GUI or windowing system available.

-Portions of the Kiva Agg backend are copyright (C) 1996-2000 The FreeType Project (www.freetype.org).
-All rights reserved except as specified.

 Kiva Concepts
 -------------